tromey/spidermonkey-unwinder/README.md

 * Need a type cache for some types in the unwinder.
 There's one in the existing gdb scripts in js.

-* We may need to keep some state to handle exit frames properly.
-Only the newest SP is held in `jitTop`; the rest are in a list of `JitActivation` objects.
-In this case we can cache the state by thread; and clear the entire cache whenever `gdb.events.cont` emits an event.

 * It would be really good to be able to find all the saved registers in ordinary JIT frames.
 I'm not sure if this is reasonably possible.